Margaret Douglas, Countess of Bothwell: Countess of Bothwell

 On 1 December 1577, she married Francis Stewart, 5th Earl of Bothwell.
 After a brief honeymoon, the new earl was not permitted to come within twenty miles of his new wife 'for reassone of his youngnes'.

 In June 1588 she entertained a party of English officers from Berwick at Coldingham including Captain Carey, the provost marshal, Captain Walker, George Barratt, James Somer.
 At the end of the dinner the Scottish gentleman toasted James VI and prayed for revenge for the death of his mother, Mary, Queen of Scots.
 One officer replied that it was good for James VI that she was gone, as she had been a usurper.
 Captain Carey came to another dinner at Coldingham and the Earl of Bothwell got him drunk, and he walked for a long time alone with countess, out of earshot.
 It was said she that questioned him on matters of state.
 At the end of this dinner, the same toast was made, and Captain Walker replied that Mary had been executed by law.

 Her daughter Elizabeth Stewart was baptised at Holyroodhouse on 1 March 1590.
 The English diplomat Robert Bowes gave a gift of a silver ewer and basin worth £100, made in Edinburgh by the silversmith Thomas Foulis, and Bowes also gave rewards to the nurse, midwives, musicians and servants in Bothwell's household.
 Bowes asked Francis Walsingham to make arrangements for credit in London for these diplomatic gifts.
-Elizabeth Stewart wife of James Stewart, 2nd Earl of Moray was witness for Queen Elizabeth.
+Elizabeth Stewart wife of James Stewart, 2nd Earl of Moray was witness for Queen Elizabeth I.

 At the coronation of Anne of Denmark on 17 May 1590, the Countess of Bothwell, Robert Bowes's wife Eleanor Musgrove, the Countess of Mar, and Jean Kennedy, Countess of Orkney, carried the train of the queen's gown and cloak.

 Bothwell was forfeited following the North Berwick Witch Trials.
 The Countess had a second son in April 1591 and was allowed to speak to Bothwell, who was then in ward in Edinburgh Castle for "conspiring the king's death by sorcery".
 She asked the Chancellor John Maitland of Thirlestane to intercede for her.
 He said he could not meddle in matters that concerned attempts on the king's life.

-She persuaded William Stewart of Houston to take Bothwell's letter to the king at Stirling Castle, in an attempt to regain the king's favour.
+She persuaded Colonel William Stewart of Houston to take Bothwell's letter to the king at Stirling Castle, in an attempt to regain the king's favour.
 William Stewart was arrested.
 The English ambassador Robert Bowes sent a copy of the letter to William Cecil in September 1591, and Sir Robert Cecil sent a copy to the English Chancellor, Christopher Hatton.